ShichengMiao16/VRDet/BboxToolkit/USAGE.md

 - If your want different colors for different classes, you can modify the `colors` in json or command. `colors` recives a filepath or str of colors splitting by `|`.

 - In json, we only show the `dota_submission` case, which can visualize the detection results on dota.
-For other cases, you can change load_type to visualize datasets or splitted `.pkl`.
+For other cases, you can change `load_type` to `pkl`.

 ### cal_mAP